Emerging concerns and threats (FAQ drug-induced deaths in Europe)

 What are the emerging concerns and threats?

-This page is part of the Frequently asked questions (FAQ): drug overdose deaths in Europe.
+This page is part of the Frequently asked questions (FAQ): drug-induced deaths in Europe.

-Are nitazenes and other new synthetic opioids increasing overdose deaths in the Baltic countries?
+Is the increase in the use of nitazenes and other new synthetic opioids driving the increasing drug-induced deaths in the Baltic countries (Estonia and Latvia)?

 What is the role of medicines in deaths associated with polydrug use?

-Is cocaine playing a greater role in drug-induced deaths?
+Is cocaine more frequently reported in drug-induced deaths?

 Resources and references

-Consult the methodological information and list of references on the Frequently asked questions (FAQ): drug overdose deaths in Europe main page.
+Consult the methodological information and list of references on the Frequently asked questions (FAQ): drug-induced deaths in Europe main page.

 Top